SUP3RMASS1VE/SD-Next/README.md

-# SD-implementation-with-advanced-features
+# sdnext

-A pinokio script for https://github.com/vladmandic/automatic
+A pinokio script for https://github.com/vladmandic/sdnext